-- No text or icons at all are visible on the LCD screen; (if you can see ‘Receiving from’ at the bottom then see 2.1);
+- No text or icons at all are visible on the LCD screen.
+In other words the console display appears completely blank. (if you can see ‘Receiving from’ in the ticker area at the bottom then see the Rebooting the console topic);

 - A large area of the LCD screen is missing or corrupted (see ribbon cable issue);

 The console can be powered by either or both of the standard 5v AC mains adapter or 3 ‘C’ cells.
 Check both sources of power before concluding that the console is dead.

 If the console works on batteries but not AC mains then the mains adapter is probably defective.

 If the console works on AC mains but not on batteries then double-check that the batteries are all inserted with the correct polarity and, if possible (eg with a multimeter), that all cells still have some charge – minimum 1.2-1.3v each.

 If the console does not work on battery power then check that all batteries seem reasonably tightly in place and that the spring or other part in the battery holder has not become dislodged.

 If the console has been stored for any length of time with old batteries left inside then these may have leaked and damaged the battery holder.